MicrosoftDocs/minecraft-creator/creator/Reference/Content/FeaturesReference/Examples/FeaturesIntroduction.md

 ---
-author: v-jeffreykim
+author: JimSeaman42
-ms.author: v-jeffreykim
+ms.author: mikeam
 title: Features Documentation - Introduction to Features ms.prod: gaming
+description: "A reference document introducing the concept of features"
 ---

 # Features Documentation - Introduction to Features

-Features are decorations scattered throughout the world.
-Things such as trees, plants, flowers, springs, ore, and coral are all features.
-Basically, if it isn't the terrain or a mob, it's probably a feature!
+Features are decorations scattered throughout the world such as trees, plants, flowers, springs, ore, and coral.
+Basically, if it isn't the terrain or an entity, it's probably a feature!
 Features can be standalone or composed of multiple sub-features.
 In practice, most features in Minecraft are defined as a chain of two or more features.
 These chains typically end with features that place blocks in the world.
 Other feature types control flow such as conditional, sequential, or random distribution.

 ## JSON format